A Dynamic Low-Rank Fast Gaussian Transform: Introduction

 \section{Introduction}

-The fast Multipole method (FMM) was described as one of the top-10 most important algorithms of the 20th century \cite{dongarra2000guest}.
+The fast Multipole method (FMM) was described as one of the top 10 most important algorithms of the 20th century \cite{dongarra2000guest}.
 It is a numerical technique that was originally developed to speed up calculations of long-range forces for the $n$-body problem in theoretical physics.
 FMM was first introduced in 1987 by Greengard and Rokhlin \cite{gr87}, based on the multipole expansion of the vector Helmholtz equation (see Section \ref{sec:preli}).
-By treating the interactions between far-away basis functions using the FMM, the underlying matrix entries $M_{ij} \in \R^{n \times n}$ (encoding the pairwise ``interaction'' between $x_i,x_j \in \R^d$) need not be explicitly computed nor stored for matrix-vector operations -- This technique allows to improve the na\"ive $O(n^2)$ matrix-vector multiplication time to quasi-linear time $\approx n\cdot \log^{O(d)}(n)$, with negligible (polynomially-small) additive error.
+By treating the interactions between far-away basis functions using the FMM, the underlying matrix entries $M_{ij} \in \R^{n \times n}$ (encoding the pairwise ``interaction'' between $x_i,x_j \in \R^d$) need not be explicitly computed nor stored for matrix-vector operations -- This technique allows to improve the na\"ive $O(n^2)$ matrix-vector multiplication time to quasi-linear time $\approx n\cdot \log^{O(d)}(n)$, with negligible (polynomial-small) additive error.

-Since the discovery of FMM in the late 80's, it had a profound impact on scientific-computing, and has been extended and applied in many different fields, including physics, mathematics, numerical analysis and computer science \cite{gr87,g88,gr88,gr89,g90,gs91,emrv92,g94,gr96,bg97,d00,ydgd03,ydd04,m12,CDG_HSS}.
-To mention just one important example, we note that FMM plays a key role in efficiently maintaining the SVD of a matrix under low-rank perturbations, based on the Cauchy structure of the perturbed eigenvactors \cite{GE94}.
+Since the discovery of FMM in the late 80s, it had a profound impact on scientific computing and has been extended and applied in many different fields, including physics, mathematics, numerical analysis and computer science \cite{gr87,g88,gr88,gr89,g90,gs91,emrv92,g94,gr96,bg97,d00,ydgd03,ydd04,m12,CDG_HSS}.
+To mention just one important example, we note that FMM plays a key role in efficiently maintaining the SVD of a matrix under low-rank perturbations, based on the Cauchy structure of the perturbed eigenvectors \cite{GE94}.

 In the context of machine learning, the FMM technique can be extended to the evaluation of matrix-vector products with certain \emph{Kernel matrices} $\k_{i,j}= f\left(\| x_i - x_j \|\right)$, most notably, the \emph{Gaussian Kernel} $\k_{i,j} = \exp (-\| x_i - x_j \|_2^2 )$ \cite{gs91}.
-For any query vector $q \in \R^n$, the \emph{fast Gaussian transform} (FGT) algorithm outputs an arbitrarily-small \emph{pointwise additive} approximation to $\k \cdot q$, i.e., a vector $z \in \R^n$ s.t
+For any query vector $q \in \R^n$, the \emph{fast Gaussian transform} (FGT) algorithm outputs an arbitrarily-small \emph{pointwise additive} approximation to $\k \cdot q$, i.e., a vector $z \in \R^n$ such that